nileshevrywhr/htbbizctf2021/forensics/badRansomware/README.md

 - remove them to get a clear idea of what the VBScript is doing

 ## functions used
-- ChrW: converts ascii code to strings
+- ChrW: converts ascii code to characters
 - UBound: upper bound

 ## layer1.py
-converts the 2 images in docm into the encoded payload; ascii code to char > bytes > str
+converts the 2 images in docm into the VBScript payload; ascii code to char > bytes > str

 ## layer2.py
-splits of the given characters; ascii code to char > bytes > str
+converts VBScript into obsfuscated powershell script; ascii code to char > bytes > str

+> use powershell in kali for deobsfucation